In 2016, around 30% of adults in the United States were estimated to have obesity (

 Nutrition education is very important, especially when forming the dietary and lifestyle habits that you bring into adulthood.

-This is actually much more common than you may think.
+This is more common than you may think.

-In fact, up to 20% of people may suffer from food addiction, and this number goes up to about 25% in overweight and obese people (39).
+In fact, up to 20% of people may live with food addiction, and this number goes up to about 25% in people with obesity or excess weight (

-Bottom Line: Junk foods can be addictive, and up to 25% of overweight or obese people may suffer from food addiction.
+foods can be addictive, and up to 25% of people with obesity or excess weight

-Your digestive system hosts an immense number of bacteria, which are known as the gut microbiota.
+Your digestive system hosts an immense number of bacteria, which are known as your gut microbiota.

-Many recent studies show that these bacteria are incredibly important for health.
+Many studies show that these bacteria are incredibly important for overall health.

-Interestingly, people with obesity tend to have different gut bacteria than normal-weight people (40).
+Interestingly, people with obesity tend to have different gut bacteria than those with a normal weight (

-Even though our understanding of the relationship between weight and gut bacteria is limited, there is compelling evidence that these microorganisms do play an important role in obesity (41, 44, 45, 46).
+While understanding of the relationship between weight and gut bacteria is limited, compelling evidence suggests that these microorganisms play an important role in obesity (

 In some areas, buying healthy food is simply not an option.

-These areas are often called food deserts, and are usually urban neighborhoods or rural towns without ready access to healthy, affordable food.
+These areas are often called food deserts and located in urban neighborhoods or rural towns without ready access to healthy, affordable food.

 This is largely due to a lack of grocery stores, farmers markets, and healthy food providers within walking distance.

-People in these regions are often poor, and may not have access to a vehicle to travel far to buy groceries.
+Those living in these regions are often poor and may not have access to a vehicle to travel far to buy groceries.

-Not being able to buy healthy and fresh foods limits the diet substantially, and increases the risk of problems like obesity.
+An inability to buy healthy and fresh foods limits your diet substantially and increases your risk of problems like obesity.

-Other environmental factors may also play a role in obesity, including artificial light from electric light bulbs, computers, phones and televisions.
+Other environmental factors may play a role in obesity as well, including artificial light from electric light bulbs, computers, phones, and televisions.